orunto/yt-dlp-web/README.md

 # yt-dlp web downloader

-A browser-based interface for yt-dlp.
+A browser-based interface for [yt-dlp][https://github.com/yt-dlp/yt-dlp].
 Paste a URL, pick a quality, download.
 No Electron, no build step — just Python and a single HTML file.

 ## What it does